WolfgangDrescher/humdrum-figured-bass-filter-demo/README.md

 be taken into account.

 An implementation into the Verovio JS toolkit would be appreciated to create such an analysis on the fly in the browser.
+Similar to the existing `cint` filter.

 ## Examples